gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteEmailParam.md

 > **verified**: `boolean`

-- This is a boolean value to check if email ID is verified 1.
-True - Email ID is verified 2.False - Email ID is not verified yet
+- Boolean value to check if email id is verified
+1. True - email id is verified 2.False - email id is not verified yet.

 ## Defined In